 Any Internet server ecosystem has a wide range of software which contributes to it's overall functionality.
 A common vulnerability is enabled when software is not updated on a regular basis.
 Just as your team should ensure that your clients' computers are properly updated, the Accord Team makes sure that our servers are continually updated with the most recent patches.
 This policy is defined in the Accord Security Policies document.

 Cyber threats are a reality of modern life.
-The Accord LMS is protected by an array of technological solutions and information security policies which work together to provide reliable security for our systems while simultaneously protecting client data.
+The Accord LMS is protected by an array of technological solutions and information security policies which work together to provide reliable security for our systems while simultaneously protecting client data from cyber attacks and data breaches.
 These protections, in partnership with robust endpoint security provided by each client, helps greatly mitigate any potential risk from malicious actors.

 If you have any questions about Learning Management Security when using the Accord LMS, please contact your Accord Sales Team or Solutions Engineer.
 If you aren't yet a customer, our Learning Management professionals would be happy to discuss your project and help you evaluate the Accord LMS as a valuable tool in your online learning strategy.